 Roof material and directional expression should be similar to the existing roof.
-The mixing of roof materials between a new roof and an old roof is typically not appropriate.
+The mixing of materials between new and old expanses of roofs is typically not appropriate.
 Gutters and other roof features should be based upon the existing building and appropriate for the particular building style.
 The style, material, and rhythm of windows and doors should also be based upon the existing building.